Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/salesforce.md

 2. From the main menu on the top, navigate to Setup > Customize > Live Agent > Settings.

    Make sure you switch to Classic view, the Live Agent settings do not come up under the Lightning Experience view.
-Click [here] (https://help.salesforce.com/s/articleView?language=en_US&id=live_agent_intro.htm) for detailed instructions on setting up Live Agent.
+Click (https://help.salesforce.com/s/articleView?language=en_US&id=live_agent_intro.htm) for detailed instructions on setting up Live Agent.

 3. Find the Live Agent section under ‘Build > Customize > Chat > Chat Agent Configurations’.